-A recent casting call asked for actors who were comfortable with nudity – suggesting that, similar to GoT, we might be seeing some steamy scenes in the new series, something we’re not very used to seeing in Middle-Earth.
+Meanwhile a recent casting call asked for actors who were comfortable with nudity – suggesting that we might be seeing some steamy scenes in the new series, something we’re not very used to seeing in Middle-Earth as the movies we have seen released have been largely family-friendly.

 Read on for everything you need to know about Amazon’s Lord of the Rings TV series, with confirmed cast, showrunner details and release date – and of course, we’ll be keeping this page updated as soon as new information drops.